 The Frida Kahlo Museum, a beautiful space in the Mexico City neighborhood of Coyoacan, this was the home of the Kahlo family at the start of the 20th Century.
 During Frida’s childhood, the house’s architecture slowly transformed over the years by adding Pre-Hispanic elements as well as a lovely interior garden.
 This is where Frida lived during the last years of her life, after her separation from the painter Diego Rivera.
+We recommend visiting the Diego Rivera studio house where Frida lived with Diego for a short period before returning to the blue house.

 Visit the “Blue House” (Casa Azul) of Frida Kahlo in Mexico City.
 Download the video below at the end of the text.

-The Frida Kahlo Museum is one of the most emblematic cultural sites in Mexico City’s Coyoacan neighborhood.
+The Frida Kahlo Museum is one of the most emblematic cultural sites in Mexico City’s Coyoacán neighborhood.

 The painter’s parents lived in this house since 1904.
 The house refurbished in 1937 and 1946, and in 1958 became the Frida Kahlo’s museum.